prasadnarwadkar/AutotaskWebAPI/docs/index.md

 You might want to get entities by their last activity date or last modified date.
 When you send a date in such a case, the API methods return entities with last activity date or last modified date which is after the date argument.

 For example, if you send a date argument such as 2016-12-22 to an API endpoint, it returns tickets which have last activity date that is after 22nd Dec 2016.
-Always send dates to Web API operations that require dates in the format 'yyyy-mm-dd'.
+Always send dates to Web API operations, that require dates, in the format 'yyyy-mm-dd'.

 e.g. `{base url}/api/tickets/lastactivitydate/2016-12-22`